mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/02-impl_division.md

 Because we cannot divide by zero, the second argument, the divisor in this case, is chosen between 1 and n instead of 0 and n.

-The execution time per execution for different sizes are listed below:
+The execution time per execution for different sizes is listed below:

 | `na`      | `naive_div` / &#956;s | `div` / &#956;s |
 |----------:|-----------------:|-----------:|